-If you want to know what is a good annual return for a mutual fund, the answer will depend on a few primary factors, including the type of fund and the time frame you plan to invest.
-For example a good annual return for a stock mutual fund is expected to be much higher than the return for a bond fund.
+If you want to know what a good annual return for a mutual fund is, the answer will depend on a few primary factors.
+These factors include the type of fund and the time frame or horizon of your investment.
+For example, a good annual return for a stock mutual fund is expected to be much higher than that of a bond fund.

-When researching mutual fund returns, it’s wise to first understand the distinction between annual return and annualized return.
-Annual return is the gain or loss of the initial investment over a one year period.
-Annualized return is the average rate of return over a multiple year time frame.
+When researching mutual fund returns, it’s wise first to understand the distinction between annual return and annualized return.
+The annual return is the gain or loss of the initial investment over a year.
+The annualized return is the average rate of return over a multiple-year time frame.

-For example, if you see that a mutual fund had a return of 15% last year and the 10-year historical return is 10%, last year’s gain is the annual return and the 10-year performance is the average return during the period.
-For some years during the period, the mutual fund may have had large gains, whereas other years it may have had declines.
+For example, suppose you see that a mutual fund had a 15% return last year, and the 10-year historical return is 10%.
+The previous year’s gain is the annual return, and the 10-year performance is the average return during the period.
+For some years—during the measured period—the mutual fund may have had large gains, whereas other years it may have had declines.
 The average return over the period is annualized.

 Calculating Mutual Fund Annual Return and Annualized Return

 For a better understanding of a mutual fund’s annual return and annualized return, it’s helpful to know how each is calculated.
-Keep in mind that a mutual fund’s valuation is not measured in price like stocks and ETFs, it’s expressed as a net asset value (NAV).
+Keep in mind that a mutual fund’s valuation is not measured in price, unlike stocks and ETFs.
+Instead, it is expressed as a net asset value (NAV).

 Mutual Fund Annual Return Calculation

-To find a mutual fund’s annual return, based on calendar year, you need to find the change in NAV during the year.
-First you will subtract the beginning NAV on Jan.
-1 from the ending NAV on Dec.
-31 of the same year.
+To find a mutual fund’s annual return—based on the calendar year—you need to find the change in NAV during the year.
+First, you subtract the beginning NAV on January 1 from the ending NAV on December 31 of the same year.
 Then you divide that difference in NAV by the beginning NAV.
-This will give you the annual return, like this:
+This calculation will give you the annual return, like this:

 (Ending NAV - Beginning NAV) / Beginning NAV = Annual Return

-For example, if your beginning NAV on Jan.
-1 during a calendar was 100 and the ending NAV on Dec.
-31 was 110, your annual return would be 10% and the calculation would be like this:
+For example, if your beginning NAV on January 1 during a calendar were 100, and the ending NAV on December 31 were 110, your annual return would be 10%, and the calculation would be like this:

 110 - 100 = 10